 What is the new law and what does it mean for you?

-If you haven’t already heard, Michigan’s new auto insurance reform law goes into effect on July 1, 2020.
+Michigan’s new auto insurance reform law went into effect on July 1, 2020.
 With the new law, you can opt out of buying personal injury protection (PIP) as part of your auto insurance—but only if your health insurance policy covers auto injuries and has a deductible of $6,000 or less.
 If your health plan includes auto injuries, it’s considered qualified health coverage (QHC) and you can opt out of PIP.

 How do I know if I have QHC?